offalynne/Input/docs/6.2/Frequently-Asked.md

 ### How should I include Input in my game credits? {docsify-ignore}

-Input Library: Juju Adams, Alynne Keith, and friends
+Input Library: Juju Adams, Alynne Keith, and Friends

-Thanks for thinking of us, and please consider letting us know about your release through email, Discord message, etc!
+Thanks for thinking of us, and please consider letting us know about your release through email, Tweet, or Discord message!

 &nbsp;